-average accuracy of 0.06 metres, which is lower than our reported accuracy.
+It is worth noting that, after an extensive search of the current literature, we could only find two publications that reported visual tracking results for multiple subjects on the AV16.3 dataset.
+Pham et al. [53] exploit 3-D tracking with multiple cameras to overcome occlusion in sequence 24 and report an average accuracy of 0.06 meters, which is lower than our reported accuracy.
 However they do not report any results on the far more challenging sequence 18 which features slow moving subjects and partial occlusions.
 Khan et al. [54] report results for sequence 45 of the AV16.3 dataset, however their method involves tracking one subject in a multi-person environment and treating the other subjects as noise.
 So their results are not comparable with ours.

-D. Evaluations of multiple subject tracking on the EPFL and CLEAR datasets
+D. Evaluations of Multiple Subject Tracking on the EPFL and CLEAR Datasets

-In order to show the ability of the system to generalise to data other than the AV16.3 dataset we selected sequences from two other indoor multiple subject tracking datasets, the EPFL multi-camera pedestrian dataset [51] and the CLEAR dataset [52].
+In order to show the ability of the system to generalize to data other than the AV16.3 dataset we selected sequences from two other indoor multiple subject tracking datasets, the EPFL multicamera pedestrian dataset [51] and the CLEAR dataset [52].
 In both cases the sequences feature multiple subjects moving in an indoor environment with multiple occlusions.
-We use the dictionary, SVM classifier and parameters trained/optimised on the AV16.3 dataset (dictionary size of U = 64 and K = 50 particles and the parameters for identity modelling are the same as those used in the previous section).
-Figure 15 shows the results of tracking on the EPFL and CLEAR datasets.
-The first two rows of Figure 15 show tracking from two cameras of the EPFL dataset.
+We use the dictionary, SVM classifier and parameters trained/optimized on the AV16.3 dataset (dictionary size of U = 64 and K = 50 particles and the parameters for identity modeling are the same as those used in the previous section).
+Fig. 15 shows the results of tracking on the EPFL and CLEAR datasets.
+The first two rows of Fig. 15 show tracking from two cameras of the EPFL dataset.
 This shows the system accurately tracking four subjects against a complex background and through multiple occlusions.
 The final row shows the tracking of five subjects in a sequence from the CLEAR dataset, while the background is not as complex as the EPFL data there are still multiple occlusions of the subjects.
 The results also suggest that it is not necessary to repeat dictionary training for new data and camera configurations.